corthiago/little-lemon/README.md

 # Little Lemon Restaurant App

 A React Native mobile application for Little Lemon, a family-owned Mediterranean restaurant in Chicago.
 This app allows customers to browse the menu, filter items, manage their profile.
-This is fonal project assessment.
+This is a final project assessment.

 ## Screenshots